jjlehner/ES-synth-starter/doc/report.md

 ### Inter-Task Blocking

 The `ThreadSafeList` `notePressed` is shared between the SampleISR interrupt and three tasks: ScanKey Task, UpdateDisplay Take and the Decode Task.
 The `ThreadSafeList` prevents both race conditions and deadlock by wrapping list mutations in critical section block.
-Using mutexs in this data structure would not allow the type to be accessed in both interrupts and threads, as an interrupt could not yield to a thread holding a lock on the underlying list type causing deadlock.
-Critical section overcome the potential deadlock of mutexs in this situation by disabling interrupts and context switches for short sections of code.
-In essence this makes short sections of code atomic as by calling ```taskENTER_CRITICAL()``` FreeRTOS guarantees a critical section will remain in the running state until the critical section is exited.
+Using muteces in this data structure would not allow the type to be accessed in both interrupts and threads, as an interrupt could not yield to a thread holding a lock on the underlying list type causing deadlock.
+Critical section overcome the potential deadlock of muteces in this situation by disabling interrupts and context switches for short sections of code.
+In essence this makes short sections of code atomic as by calling ```taskENTER_CRITICAL()``` FreeRTOS guarantees a critical section will remain in the running state until the critical section is exited by calling ```taskEXIT_CRITICAL()```.

 # Execution Times, Initiation Intervals & CPU Utilisation
 Execution Time (ET) is defined as the time spent using processing resources (the CPU) by a task (block of code) in a thread.
 Initiation Interval (II) is the time taken between sequential initiations of said task.